Shawnee State Park

 Organized Group Tenting: On the secluded Kegg Run finger of the lake, the organized group tenting area offers campers easy access to fishing, and canoe and kayak launching.
 Four campsites each have a capacity of 20 campers or a total capacity of 80.
-The camp has composting toilets.
+The camp has composting toilets and a hand-pumped well.
 Each site has picnic tables and a fire ring.
-Organized youth and adult groups can rent the area April through December.
+Organized youth and adult groups can rent the area mid-April through mid-October.
 Advance reservations are required.

 Explore organized group tenting for more information.

 Explore the Winter Report for the current snow and ice depths.